 Homeowners and renters are also advised to consider purchasing one.
 Along with acting as a shield against COVID-19, they’re just an all-around good investment for protecting against more common airborne pollutants.
 You’ll also no longer have any issues with common household odors, the air around you will feel much cleaner, and you’ll find more energy during the day.

 Choosing the Right Type of Air PurifierChoosing the Right Type of Air Purifier

 As mentioned, there’s a wide variety of different types of air purifiers to select.
-The only class that we recommend though is HEPA – the gold standard in air purification.
+The only class that we recommend, though, is HEPA – the gold standard in air purification.
 Just know that not every HEPA purifier is as good as another.
 The only one you should trust is any model that carries the label “True HEPA Filter.”
-Certified to remove 99.97% of pollutants that are as small as .3 microns.
-Other types of purifiers are described as “HEPA-like” or “HEPA-type” and aren’t nearly as efficient
+Certified to remove 99.97% of pollutants as small as .3 microns.
+Other purifiers are described as “HEPA-like” or “HEPA-type” and aren’t nearly as efficient.

 How to Choose the Right SizeHow to Choose the Right Size

 Size is another significant consideration.
 Air purifiers aren’t one-size-fits-all machines, so you need to be sure the one you buy is the right size for the room it will be placed in.
 Buy a small model for use in a large lobby, and you’ll soon find that it doesn’t work nearly as well as you expected.
 Fortunately, this is easy to avoid, check the square footage rating of the device and compare it to the room you’ll be placing it in.
 If the square footage rating is equal to or greater than the intended room size, then the right choice.